 The duties of the ASB Secretary are as follows: to keep minutes at all meetings of the Senate, House, Executive Cabinet and Executive Board.
 At the beginning of each meeting the Secretary will read the minutes from the previous meeting.
 The Secretary will distribute a typed copy of the minutes to the officers at least three (3) days after the meeting.
 He/she must keep attendance records at meetings and include it in the minutes.
-The ASB Secretary, along with the Treasurer and Activities Coordinator, is responsible for compiling and distributing written Class Reports, Activities Reports, and Treasurer's Reports at each House of Representatives.
-He/she also agrees to attend both Senate and House meetings.
+The ASB Secretary, is responsible for compiling and distributing written Class Reports, Activities Reports, and Treasurer's Reports at each House of Representatives.
+He/she also agrees to attend both Senate and House meetings and he/she creates and distributes the Agenda prior to each Senate and House meeting.
+He/she also is in charge of preserving all records and passes them down for future preservation.